WMS-DEV/usos4j/README.md

 - To fully understand the concepts in the library, consider visiting debug module, where you will be able to find integration tests

 ## System configuration

+You can find available websites for generating USOSAPI keys in [the installations list](https://apps.usos.edu.pl/developers/api/definitions/installations/)

 Usos integration tests and demos, are based on this system enviroments configuration: